letrungthanh/english/README.md

 Chat!
 Around 15 percent of children sleepwalk, and it happens more if you're not getting enough sleep.
 Sometimes children just sit up in bed.
 Sometimes they walk all around the house.

+## What Are Dreams?

+Dreams are mysterious things.
+They are pictures and stories created by our minds while we're sleeping.
+Sometimes they're fascinating, sometimes scary and sometimes just plain weird!

+You have as many as seven dreams each night.
+Scientists think that even babies growing in their mothers' wombs might dream.
+We forget nearly all of our dreams.
+The funny thing is, we are most likely to remember one if we wake up in the middle of it.

+It's difficult to study dreams, so there's still a lot we don't understand.
+Scientists are trying to discover exactly what dreams are for.

+We dream during a type of sleep called REM, or Rapid Eye Movement sleep.
+This is what happens:

+* Your eyes move quickly under your closed eyelids.
+* Your legs and arms can't move, and it's a good thing they can't.
+You wouldn't want to act out your dreams!
+* Your heart beats faster.

+When you first go to bed your dreams might last just a few minutes, but towards the end of the night you can dream for up to half an hour.
+The place where the most fascinating stuff happens, however, is in your brain.

+It might look like a bunch of pink sausages, but this is your brain!
+All parts of your brain are active while you dream, but one area is especially busy.
+It's called the limbic system, and it controls your emotions, such as anger, sadness and happiness.
+This might be why we often dream about the times when we've had strong feelings.

+The frontal lobe is the sensible bit of the brain.
+This part is quieter while we dream, which could explain why our dreams can be so scary.

+So the brain is very busy when we dream - but it's busy in a different way from when we're awake.
+Scientists think that during sleep, the brain is connecting the things we've learnt that day with everything else we've ever known.
+This could be why we can suddenly solve a difficult problem when we wake up!

+Yesterday by the Beatles is one of the most successful songs ever written.
+And it started as a dream!
+Paul McCartney dreamt the melody, woke up and rushed to his piano before he forgot it.
+Think what you might do with your dreams.

+## XXX

+* official /əˈfɪʃ.əl/
+* snore /snɔːr/
+* grunt /ɡrʌnt/
+* sweden /ˈswiː.dən/
+* decibel /ˈdes.ɪ.bel/
+* loud /laʊd/
+* lawn /lɑːn/
+* mower /ˈmoʊ.ɚ/

+The official world record for the loudest snore is held by Kare Walkert, who grunted and snored his way into the Guinness World Records in Sweden in 1993.
+His snore was recorded as 93 decibels, which is as loud as a lawn mower!

+* britain /ˈbrɪt.ən/
+* beaten /ˈbiː.t̬ən/
+* whop /wɑːp/
+* whopping /ˈwɑː.pɪŋ/
+* noise /nɔɪz/
+* noisy /ˈnɔɪ.zi/
+* jet /dʒet/
+* grandmother /ˈɡræn.mʌð.ɚ/
+* admit /ədˈmɪt/
+* champion /ˈtʃæm.pi.ən/

+But a woman in Britain has beaten that record.
+She was recorded snoring at whopping 111.6 decibels - that's noisier than a low-flying jet!
+The snore came from mouth of Jenny Chapman, a grandmother who admits she's been a champion snorer for as long as she can remember.

+* husband /ˈhʌz.bənd/
+* describe /dɪˈskraɪb/
+* roar /rɔːr/
+* trumpet /ˈtrʌm.pət/
+* elephant /ˈel.ə.fənt/
+* orang-utan /ɔːˈræŋ.ə.tæn/
+* perhaps /pɚˈhæps/

+Her husband says that sleeping in the same room with Jenny is like sleeping in a zoo.
+This is how he describes her different snores: "There's one that's like the roar of a lion, one that's like the trumpet of an elephant, and sometimes she does that thing that orang-utans do."
+Perhaps it's time someone invented the world's most powerful ear plugs?

+* measure /ˈmeʒ.ɚ/
+* rust /rʌst/
+* rustling /ˈrʌs.lɪŋ/
+* chainsaw /ˈtʃeɪn.sɔː/

+A decibel is the way we measure noise.
+The lower the decibel number, the quieter the noise.
+So 10 decibels is as quite as a rustling leaf, and 110 decibels is as loud as an ear-splitting chainsaw.

 ## Voluntary Work

 * country /ˈkʌn.tri/